EOEPCA/eoepca-killercoda/iam/1-introduction.md

 The focus of this tutorial is the deployment of Keycloak and OPA as an integrated IAM solution - with demonstrations of access protection and policy enforcement.

-The deployment of the APISIX Ingress Controller has already been triggered as a prerequisite dependency if this tutorial.
+The deployment of the APISIX Ingress Controller has already been triggered as a prerequisite dependency of this tutorial.

 Please wait until the APISIX deployment has completed, as indicated by the terminal messages.